RecordEvolution/TDMtermite/README.md

 tdmreaper samples/SineData.tdm samples/SineData.tdx --output /home/jack/data
 ```

-The tool can also be used to list the available objects in TDM dataset, which
+The tool can also be used to list the available objects in the TDM dataset, which
 are i.a. _channels_, _channelgroups_ and TDX _blocks_.
 For instance, to list
 all channels and channelgroups (without writing any file output):